 5) Set the IAB-Node to transmit:

-- For RIB declared to be capable of single carrier operation only, set the RIB to transmit a signal according to the applicable test configuration in clause 4.8 using the corresponding test model in clause 4.9.2 (IAB-FR1-TM1.1 for IAB type 1-O and IAB-FR2-TM1.1 for IAB type 2-O), at manufacturer's declared rated output power Prated,c,TRP.
+- For RIB declared to be capable of single carrier operation only, set the RIB to transmit a signal according to the applicable test configuration in clause 4.8 using the corresponding test model in clause 4.9.2 (IAB-DU-FR1-TM1.1 for IAB-DU type 1-O, IAB-MT-FR1-TM1.1 for IAB-MT type 1-O, IAB-DU-FR2-TM1.1 for IAB-DU type 2-O or IAB-MT-FR2-TM1.1 for IAB-MT type 2-O), at manufacturer's declared rated output power Prated,c,TRP.

-- For a RIB declared to be capable of multi-carrier and/or CA operation, set the RIB to transmit according to IAB-FR1-TM1.1 in clause 4.9.2 on all carriers configured using the applicable test configuration and corresponding power setting specified in clause 4.7.2 and 4.8.
+- For a RIB declared to be capable of multi-carrier and/or CA operation, set the RIB to transmit according to IAB-DU-FR1-TM1.1 for IAB-DU type 1-O, IAB-MT-FR1-TM1.1 for IAB-MT type 1-O, IAB-DU-FR2-TM1.1 for IAB-DU type 2-O or IAB-MT-FR2-TM1.1 for IAB-MT type 2-O in clause 4.9.2 on all carriers configured using the applicable test configuration and corresponding power setting specified in clause 4.7.2 and 4.8.

 6) Orient the positioner (and IAB) in order that the direction to be tested aligns with the test antenna such that measurements to determine TRP can be performed (see annex I).